home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 This enables [Plugwise](https://www.plugwise.com) components with a central Smile gateway to be integrated.
 This integration talks locally to your **Smile** interface, and you will need its password and IP address.
 The platform supports [Anna](https://www.plugwise.com/en_US/products/anna), [Adam (zonecontrol)](https://www.plugwise.com/en_US/zonecontrol) and [P1](https://www.plugwise.com/en_US/products/smile-p1) Smile products.
 See below list for more details.

-Platforms available - depending on your Smile and setup are include:
+Platforms available - depending on your Smile and setup include:

  - `climate` (for the Anna and Lisa products, or a single Tom)
  - `sensor` (for all relevant products including the Smile P1)